Semi-ATE/STDF/README.md

     print(REC)
 ```

-## convert an STDF file into an ATD file
+## convert an STDF file into an ATDF file

 ```python
 from Semi_ATE.data import STDF